 A relevant deadline is that which is related to the liquidation programme: within 60 days from the compiling of the inventory plan, and no later than 150 days from the bankruptcy judgment, the receiver issues a liquidation programme to submit to the creditors’ committee for its approval.
 That plan must indicate the deadline to complete the liquidation of the company’s assets, which cannot go beyond five years from the filing of the bankruptcy judgment; in cases of exceptional complexity, this deadline may be deferred to seven years by the delegated judge (Article 213, CIC).

 Stay of Actions

-Except as otherwise provided by law, from the day the bankruptcy judgment is issued, no individual enforcement or protective action, even for claims matured during the bankruptcy procedure, may be started or pursued on the assets of the company.
+Except as otherwise provided by law, from the day the bankruptcy judgment is issued, no individual enforcement or protective action, even for claims that matured during the bankruptcy procedure, may be started or pursued on the assets of the company.

 Appointment of Office Holders